BYLAWS OF MOUNTAIN VIEW COUNTRY CLUB, INC.

 Section 1: Officers of the Club

-The officers of the Club shall be President, Vice-President, Treasurer and Secretary of the Club, each of whom shall be elected by the Board from members of the Board with the exception of the Secretary of the Club who may or may not be a member of the Board.
+The officers of the Club shall be the President, the Vice-President, the Treasurer and the Secretary of the Club, each of whom shall be elected by the Board from members of the Board, with the exception of the Secretary of the Club who may or may not be a member of the Board but who shall not be the President.
 All officers shall hold office for one year or until a successor has been elected and qualified.

 Section 2: President

-The President of the Club shall preside over all meetings of the stockholders and the Board.
-The President shall be the chief executive officer of the Club.
-The President shall make a report in writing to the stockholders at their Annual Meeting.
-The President shall be an ex-officio member of all committees of the Club.
+The President of the Club shall be elected by the Board and shall serve as the chief executive officer of the Club.
+The President shall preside over all meetings of the stockholders and the Board.
+The President shall make a report in writing to the stockholders at the Annual Meeting.
+The President shall be a voting member of the Executive Committee and an ex-officio member of each of the standing committees of the Club.

 Section 3: Vice-President